cdmoro/literature-clock/README.md

 - `work`: enable/disable Work mode
 - `screensaver`: enable/disable Screensaver mode
 - `locale`: set the locale
+- `random-locale`: set random locale
 - `theme`: set the theme
 - `font`: set a custom font from Google Fonts (it will be available on the font selector input!)
 - `fade`: enable/disable fade effect
+- `progressbar`: enable/disable progressbar
-- `showtime`: enable/disable the clock on top of the screen
+- `showtime`: enable/disable the time on top of the screen
+- `static`: get rid of the menu and control the clock only with query parameters!

 Developer settings